stackhpc/openstack-admin-guide/source/include/baremetal_management.rst

   * You can still attach floating IPs

 - Instances take much longer to provision (expect at least 15 mins)
-- When booting an instances use one of the flavors that maps to a baremetal node via the RESOURCE_CLASS configured on the flavor.
+- When booting an instance use one of the flavors that maps to a baremetal node via the RESOURCE_CLASS configured on the flavor.